fra82/comorbidity4j/rtdoc/ComorbidityTable.md

     - *disBname*

-+ **Patient-diseases columns**:
+## Patient-diseases columns

 The following columns describing the number of patients experimenting the diseases A and / or B:
-    - patTotal: total number of patients of the comorbidity analysis
+    - *patTotal*: total number of patients of the comorbidity analysis
-    - patWdisA: number of patients with disease A
+    - *patWdisA*: number of patients with disease A
-    - patWdisB: number of patients with disease B
+    - *patWdisB*: number of patients with disease B
-    - patWdisAB: number of patients with disease A and disease B
+    - *patWdisAB*: number of patients with disease A and disease B
-    - patWdisAnotB: number of patients with disease A and not disease B
+    - *patWdisAnotB*: number of patients with disease A and not disease B
-    - patWdisBnotA: number of patients with disease B and not disease A
+    - *patWdisBnotA*: number of patients with disease B and not disease A
-    - patWOdisAB: number of patients without disease A and without disease B
+    - *patWOdisAB*: number of patients without disease A and without disease B

-+ **Comorbidity scores columns**:
+## Comorbidity scores columns

 The following columns provide the comorbidity scores associated the the pair of diseases (see [Comorbidity scores](ComorbidityScoresComputed.md)):
-    - Relative Risk Index
+    - *Relative Risk Index*
-    - Phi Index
+    - *Phi Index*
-    - Odds Ratio Index (with lower and upper bounds of 95% confidence interval)
+    - *Odds Ratio Index* (with lower and upper bounds of 95% confidence interval)
-    - Fisher Test
+    - *Fisher Test*
-    - Fisher Test Adjusted (by the adjustment approach specified by the  [Comorbidity analysis parameters](ComorbidityAnalysisParametersConfig.md))
+    - *Fisher Test Adjusted* (by the adjustment approach specified by the  [Comorbidity analysis parameters](ComorbidityAnalysisParametersConfig.md))
-    - Comorbidity Score
+    - *Comorbidity Score*

-+ **Sex ratio columns**:
+## Sex ratio columns

-    - femaleWithDisA: female patients with disease A
+    - *femaleWithDisA*: female patients with disease A
-    - femaleWithDisB: female patients with disease B
+    - *femaleWithDisB*: female patients with disease B
-    - femaleWithDisAandB: female patients with disease A and disease B
+    - *femaleWithDisAandB*: female patients with disease A and disease B
-    - maleWithDisA: male patients with disease A
+    - *maleWithDisA*: male patients with disease A
-    - maleWithDisB: male patients with disease B
+    - *maleWithDisB*: male patients with disease B
-    - maleWithDisAandB: male patients with disease A and disease B
+    - *maleWithDisAandB*: male patients with disease A and disease B
-    - sexRatioBA: a sex-ratio value close to zero indicates that the co-occurrence of the disease B with the disease A is equally likely for males and females.
+    - *sexRatioBA*: a sex-ratio value close to zero indicates that the co-occurrence of the disease B with the disease A is equally likely for males and females.
 Positive (negative) values of sex ratio indicate that the co-occurrence of the disease B with the disease on the A is more likely for females (males).
-    - sexRatioAB: a sex-ratio value close to zero indicates that the co-occurrence of the disease A with the disease B is equally likely for males and females.
+    - *sexRatioAB*: a sex-ratio value close to zero indicates that the co-occurrence of the disease A with the disease B is equally likely for males and females.
 Positive (negative) values of sex ratio indicate that the co-occurrence of the disease A with the disease on the B is more likely for females (males).

-Example of first two lines of the Comorbidity table (in this example more than one TAB chars have been added to align visually column - the file generated by the tool adds a single TAB to sepair columns):
+Example of first two lines of the Comorbidity table (in this example more than one TAB chars have been added to align visually column - the file generated by the tool adds a single TAB to separate columns):

 ```
 disAcodeNum   disAcode   disAname
-1	311	Depressive disorder, not elsewhere classified (Dp)
+44            733.09     Other osteoporosis

 disBcodeNum   disBcode   disBname
-170	200.88	Other named variants of lymphosarcoma and reticulosarcoma, lymph nodes of multiple sitesMixed lymphosarc mult (NH)
+69            427.31     Atrial fibrillation

 patTotal   patWdisA   patWdisB   patWdisAB   patWdisAnotB   patWdisBnotA   patWOdisAB
-824221	19347	8	1	19346	7	804867
+1095       37         35         10          27             25             1033

-relativeRiskIndex	phiIndex	oddsRatioIndex	oddsRatio95CI_upper	oddsRatio95CI_lower	fisherTest	fisherTestAdjusted	expect	score
+relativeRiskIndex   phiIndex   oddsRatioIndex   oddsRatio95CI_upper   oddsRatio95CI_lower
-5.32525	0.00209	5.9434	48.31093	0.73118	0.1730610854	1	0.18778	0.75173
+8.4556              0.25335    15.3037          34.98843              6.69374

+fisherTest   fisherTestAdjusted   expect   score
+5.48E-08     0.0001938966         1.18265  2.33335

-femaleWithDisA	femaleWithDisB	femaleWithDisAandB	maleWithDisA	maleWithDisB	maleWithDisAandB	sexRatioBA	sexRatioAB
+femaleWithDisA   femaleWithDisB   femaleWithDisAandB   maleWithDisA   maleWithDisB   maleWithDisAandB
-13292	6	1	6055	2	0	1.94591	9.49499
+24               9                5                    13             26             5

+sexRatioBA   sexRatioAB
+-0.79493     0.47692
 ```